Jack Connolly (ice hockey, born 1989)

-Jack Connolly (born August 15, 1989) is an American professional ice hockey center who is currently playing for Luleå HF in the Swedish Hockey League (SHL).
-He formerly played eight games with Leksands IF, where his older brother Chris was also a teammate.
+Jack Connolly (born August 15, 1989) is an American former professional ice hockey center who played twelve seasons in the Swedish Hockey League (SHL).
+He played college hockey for the Minnesota-Duluth Bulldogs.

 Playing career

-Connolly played his high school hockey at The Marshall School, in Duluth, Minnesota before playing junior hockey in the United States Hockey League with the Sioux Falls Stampede during the 2007–08 season.
+Connolly played his high school hockey at the Marshall School, in Duluth, Minnesota before playing junior hockey in the United States Hockey League with the Sioux Falls Stampede during the 2007–08 season.
 He began playing for the Minnesota-Duluth Bulldogs in the 2008 season.
 He helped UMD to their first ever NCAA Men's Hockey Championship in 2011.
-As a senior in 2011–12, Jack finished the regular season ranked second in the nation in scoring and 8th on the Minnesota-Duluth career points with 197 points.
-Jack Connolly played in every Minnesota-Duluth hockey game during his four years, equalling a total of 166 games.
-Connolly was named All-American three times and on April 6, 2012, Connolly won the 2012 Hobey Baker Award.
+As a senior in 2011–12, he finished the regular season ranked second in the nation in scoring and 8th on the Minnesota-Duluth career points with 197 points.
+Connolly played in every Minnesota-Duluth hockey game during his four years, equalling a total of 166 games.
+Connolly was named All-American three times and on April 6, 2012, he won the 2012 Hobey Baker Award.

-Undrafted, Connolly like his brother, opted to pursue a professional career abroad and signed to play the 2012–13 season, with Swedish team Färjestad BK in Elitserien.
+Undrafted, Connolly, like his brother, opted to pursue a professional career abroad and signed to play the 2012–13 season, with Swedish team Färjestad BK in Elitserien.

 After two seasons, Connolly left as a free agent to sign with fellow SHL club, Leksands IF on April 23, 2014.
+His older brother Chris was also a teammate.
 In the 2014–15 season, Connolly left Leksands after 8 scoreless games to join HockeyAllsvenskan club, Rögle BK on October 9, 2014.
 Connolly adapted quickly to produce 30 points in 40 games to help Rögle BK gain promotion to return to the SHL.

+He ended his career with Luleå HF, with whom he played six seasons.

+Personal life

+Connolly has been married to Malaree Stauber since 2014.
+His father-in-law is Jamie Stauber, a member of a well-known hockey playing family from Duluth, Minnesota.